 Pre-Pubertal’s or Juveniles: Because suprelorin/deslorelin suppresses gonadal steroids, its use may delay epiphyseal closure of the long bones, resulting in taller individuals, similar to the effects of pre-pubertal spaying and neutering in domestic dogs and cats.

 So be careful regarding the use of this when the dogs are still physically immature.
-The other downside is that it cannot be used indefinitely as it suppresses all testosterone, unlike castration which only suppresses 90% the other 10% is produced through the Adrenal and possibly the thyroid gland.
+The other downside is that it should not be used indefinitely, as it suppresses all testosterone, unlike castration which only suppresses something like 90% the other 10% is produced through the Adrenal and possibly the thyroid gland.
 However further study must be done to see if there are adverse effects by removing completely, those hormones produced elsewhere in the body as a result of neutering.

 Stan Rawlinson April 2010

-I have written two other articles regarding spay neuter Please see the full articles.
+I have written a number other articles regarding spay neuter Please see the full articles.
 One alludes to the practice of the RSPCA and other welfare organisations, and some breeders, spaying and castrating dogs at six weeks of age.
-In my opinion this is a national disgrace and the Vets that offer this service should look at the known facts of early neutering and remember that we should all use the adage "First Do No Harm"
+In my opinion, this is a national disgrace and the Vets that offer this service should look at the known facts of early neutering and remember that we should all use the adage “First Do No Harm”

 Further information and acknowledgements

 (1) The Angry Vets.